 She was looking to connect with a family locally.
 We invited her to join us for holidays, birthdays, and sometimes just to hang out and have dinner.

 Now we consider her a part of our family.

 Summer of 2017 I went on the mission trip to Kyrgyzstan with my church.

 Our primary work was to help the Kyrgyz church run a local kids camp.
 There, in Kyrgyzstan, less than 1% of the people are Christian.
 Helping hands are much needed to help serve the hundreds of kids who attend camp and to encourage the local church.

 One of the ministries of this church is to care for the local orphans who have aged out of the system there.

-We want the ones who are “too old to adopt,” the ones who fell through the cracks, the ones who never landed.
-We are inviting them to have a family and a home with us, finally.We want the ones who are "too old to adopt," the ones who fell through the cracks, the ones who never landed.
+We don’t believe in “too old” for a family.
+We believe every child needs to enter adulthood in a family and a home.We want the ones who are "too old to adopt," the ones who fell through the cracks, the ones who never landed.
 We are inviting them to have a family and a home with us, finally. #fosteryouth #agingout Click To Tweet

 Thanks for taking the time to learn more about our origin story!
 If you’d like to know more, you read up more on the